A software interface that provides instant control of Eos parameters

 1 - What is TwisterEos ?

-It offers a pre-assignment of the Midi Fighter Twister (MFT) encoders and buttons optimized for Eos while allowing customization of certain elements via a simple graphical interface.
+It offers complete pre-assignment of Fighter Twister buttons, optimized for Eos, while allowing customization of certain parameters (fixtures parameters you wish to control, snapshot numbers, macros, etc.) via a simple graphical interface.

-Unlike most control interfaces for Eos, TwisterEos realistically emulates the behavior of the encoder wheels on physical Eos panels, making control of FCB parameters much more efficient.
+Unlike the majority of control interfaces encountered for Eos, TwisterEos realistically emulates the behavior of the encoder wheels of physical Eos consoles, making control of FCB parameters simple and fluid.

 -